Inverleigh

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Inverleigh suburb's income level is above national average, per latest ATO data aggregated by AreaSearch for financial year 2023.
-Inverleigh's median income among taxpayers is $57,634, with an average income of $72,102.
-This compares to Rest of Vic.'s median and average incomes of $50,954 and $62,728 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated current incomes are approximately $62,389 (median) and $78,050 (average) as of September 2025.
-Census 2021 income data shows household income ranks at the 75th percentile ($2,160 weekly), with personal income at the 59th percentile.
-Income distribution reveals 35.6% (764 individuals) fall within $1,500 - $2,999 range.
+Inverleigh suburb's income level is above national average per latest ATO data aggregated by AreaSearch for financial year 2023.
+Inverleigh's median income among taxpayers is $57,634 and average income stands at $72,102.
+Regional Vic.'s figures are $50,954 (median) and $62,728 (average).
+With Wage Price Index growth of 8.25% since financial year 2023, current estimates for Inverleigh would be approximately $62,389 (median) and $78,050 (average) as of September 2025.
+Census 2021 income data shows household income ranks at the 75th percentile ($2,160 weekly), personal income at the 59th percentile.
+35.6% of Inverleigh's population (764 individuals) fall within $1,500 - $2,999 income range.
 After housing costs, residents retain 86.9% of income, reflecting strong purchasing power.
 Area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income